rmbordonali/rmbordonali/Project_2/Project_2_Notes.md

 ### Project Description
 This project builds on Project 1 with a focus on passive seismics.
-In particular, this project was created using data downloaded from TROMINO GRILLA software.
+This project was created using data downloaded from TROMINO GRILLA software.

 ### Code Summary
 - Linearly detrending data